openstreetmap/owg-website/2025/02/15/post-mortem.md

    - The incident highlighted the need to refine alerting for upstream connectivity and to unify relevant data from multiple monitoring sources to pinpoint issues faster.

 6. **OpenStreetMap Authentication Outage Impact on Other Services**
-   - When OpenStreetMap.org was read-only, users were unable to login to unaffected services (eg: community.openstreetmap.org) because the OpenStreetMap site was unable to save new tokens.
+   - When OpenStreetMap.org was read-only, users were unable to log in to unaffected services (eg: community.openstreetmap.org) because the OpenStreetMap site was unable to save new tokens.

 ---

 ## 7. Follow-Up Actions & Tasks

 1. **Investigate Additional ISP Options**
    - **Description:** Research potential backup ISPs for the Amsterdam servers, comparing bandwidth, reliability, and costs.
-Follow up will be held at the [Karlsruhe Hack Weekend - February 2025](https://wiki.openstreetmap.org/wiki/Karlsruhe_Hack_Weekend_February_2025) to discuss practical options including BGP and retaining HE.net as a fallback ISP.
+Follow-up will be held at the [Karlsruhe Hack Weekend - February 2025](https://wiki.openstreetmap.org/wiki/Karlsruhe_Hack_Weekend_February_2025) to discuss practical options including BGP and retaining HE.net as a fallback ISP.

 2. **Enhance Monitoring Suite**
    - **Description:** Implement deeper route and latency monitoring to detect ISP issues quickly and create an automated escalation protocol.